-When the A/C system is running, park the motorcoach at least 4 feet (1,5 m) from other vehicles or buildings to allow sufficient air flow through the condenser core.
+When the A/C system is running, park at least 4 feet (1,5 m) from other vehicles or buildings to allow sufficient air flow through the condenser core.

 Separate driver and cabin heating, ventilation and air conditioning controls are located on this panel.
-To operate, the motorcoach's engine must be running.
+To operate, the vehicle's engine must be running.

-The driver's or the cabin's units may be turned ON by pressing or or or buttons.
+The driver's or the cabin's units may be turned ON by pressing for or buttons.

-All parameters set before turn OFF will be kept in memory for the next power ON.
+All parameters set before turning the system OFF will be kept in memory for the next power ON.

-The HVAC module performs a self diagnostic every time it is turned ON.
+The HVAC module performs a self diagnosis every time it is turned ON.
 Codes are shown on displays or flashed on control buttons.
 Refer to "Maintenance Manual" for more information on the diagnostic codes.